schauhan/portfolio-starter-academic/content/post/weak-states-and-privilege-violence/index.md

 Examples

-* Mughal empire in India in the late 18th and early 19th centuries.
-After the death of Aurangzeb in 1707 the Mughal empire began to collapse bit-by-bit.
+* **Mughal empire in India in the late 18th and early 19th centuries -** After the death of Aurangzeb in 1707 the Mughal empire began to collapse bit-by-bit.
 Internal conflicts and external invasions gradually made the empire inconsequential, till in in 1857 the British East India Company exiled the last king, putting an end to a dynasty which had ruled India for over 3 centuries.
-* Current day Pakistan.
-Since its inception in 1947 Pakistan has seen multiple military coups and unsuccessful coup attempts, spending almost 50% of this time under a military regime.
+* **Current day Pakistan -** Since its inception in 1947 Pakistan has seen multiple military coups and unsuccessful coup attempts, spending almost 50% of this time under a military regime.
 The country has been plagued with violence and terrorism, and ranks consistently low on multiple social and economic indicators.

 ### Why Are States Weak